PDF Password Protection API - Complete Security Guide

 print("- Restricted actions: Modification, Printing")

-# Open the PDF in default viewer
+# Open the PDF to test security settings

 pdf_path = os.path.abspath("secured_document.pdf")

-print(f"Opening {pdf_path} in default PDF viewer")
+print(f"Opening {pdf_path} in your default PDF viewer...")

 webbrowser.open(f'file://{pdf_path}')

-except groupdocs_viewer_cloud.ApiException as e:
+except ApiException as e:

-Common Security Scenarios
+Real-World Security Scenarios (Copy-Paste Ready)

 var viewOptions = new ViewOptions